RSS statistical ambassadors

 The RSS statistical ambassadors programme provides training and support to early-career professional statisticians to help them improve their skills and confidence in talking about statistics in public – to the media, schools and wider public.
 To date, they have given media interviews, created and participated in public events, helped journalists and press officers understand probability, data analytics and other statistical issues, written popular articles, and much more.

-For further information on the programme, to contact the ambassadors and for media queries, please email media and external relations manager.
+For further information on the programme, to contact the ambassadors and for media queries, please email our Head of Media & External Relations.